 UI timeout only.
 The browser stopped waiting before the server finished.
 If a claim number appears in the Claims tab, the Declaration was accepted.

-Entry is in adjusted status.
+Entry cannot be in adjusted status.
 CBP is reviewing it.

-Control status must be with CBP for CAPE to act.
+Control status for the entry summary must be with CBP.
 Another agency currently holds control.

-The periodic statement covering this entry hasn't closed in ACE.
+Entry cannot be on a statement that is authorized for payment, but the payment has not yet processed.
 Common with March or April 2026 entries or entries with a pending PSC.

 These are Section 122 surcharges (10% tariff effective February 24, 2026), separate from IEEPA and not refundable through CAPE.

-The entry number doesn't exist in ACE or isn't associated with the IOR submitting the Declaration.
+Importer of Record Number must match the Importer of Record Number of the entry summary.
 Three common causes: UPS/FedEx is the actual IOR, a DBA is registered differently in ACE, or only the filing broker can submit CAPE for it.

-Almost always invisible Excel artifacts.
-Cells formatted as Text can carry hidden spaces or leading apostrophes that don't display but count as characters.
+Entry number must be 11 characters without dashes.
+Almost always invisible Excel artifacts — cells formatted as Text can carry hidden spaces or leading apostrophes that don't display but count as characters.

 TIB (23), Duty Deferral (08), Reconciliation (09), and Drawback (047) entry types are out of scope for CAPE Phase 1.